wmassey776/Hacktoberfest_2021/README.md

 ### 1. Folk this Repository

-This is an Open Source project. [**Folk this Repo**](https://github.com/seraph776/Hacktoberfest_2021) by clicking on the fork button on the top of this page.
+Folk this Repo by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

 ![image](https://user-images.githubusercontent.com/72005563/136487383-4161c010-ffc5-40cb-bd1f-4f1ac0a4429f.png)